Superconductor spintronics: Modeling spin and charge accumulation in out-of-equilibrium NS junctions subjected to Zeeman magnetic fields: Results for an applied AC voltage

 In general, time-averaged measurements are easier to perform experimentally than time-domain ones.
 Here we study the dependence of the average measured $V_{DET}$ as a function of the applied voltage for different AC amplitudes and frequencies.
 We begin by plotting $V_{DET}$ and $S$ as a function of $V$ for different frequencies at fixed AC amplitude (see Fig. \ref{fig:Fig4}).
 We have checked that while the measured $V_{DET}$ and $\mu_s$ do depend on the frequency (because of the non-linearities in the system), the accumulated spin $S$ does not, as described also in the previous section.
 We have calculated the accumulated spin $S$ (see right plot in Fig.~\ref{fig:Fig4}) for different values of $V$ and frequency and we have seen that $S$ is indeed unaffected by the frequency.
 All frequencies are given in units of $1/\tau_s$.

-Subsequently, in the top plots in Fig.~\ref{fig:Fig4} we show derivative of the average $d V_{DET}/d V$ as a function of applied $V$ for various values of the frequency (left) and AC amplitudes (right).
+Subsequently, in the top plots in Fig.~\ref{fig:Fig5} we show derivative of the average $d V_{DET}/d V$ as a function of applied $V$ for various values of the frequency (left) and AC amplitudes (right).

-We note that the main features that we observe, i.e a flattening of the $V_{DET}$ dependence on $V$, with an eventual extra peak arising at $V=0$, a doubling of the peaks in the $dV_{DET}/dV$ dependence on $V$, whose position depend quasi-linearly on $V_{rf}$, and a saturation of $V_{DET}$ and $dV_{DET}/dV$ with increasing the frequency, are qualitatively similar to what is measured in Ref.~\onlinecite{quay2014}.
-The frequency at which the saturation occurs is directly related to the inverse of the spin-relaxation time.
-Thus our theory seems to describe well the frequency and amplitude dependence of the measured accumulation.
+We note that the main features that we observe, i.e a flattening of the $V_{DET}$ dependence on $V$, with an eventual extra peak arising at $V=0$, a doubling of the peaks in the $dV_{DET}/dV$ dependence on $V$, whose position depend quasi-linearly on $V_{rf}$, and a saturation of $V_{DET}$ and $dV_{DET}/dV$ with increasing the frequency, are qualitatively similar to what is measured in Ref.~\onlinecite{quay2014}, even if our working assumptions are not necessarily the same.
+The frequency at which the saturation occurs seems thus to be directly related to the inverse of the spin-relaxation time.